-Top 10 Shredders of All TimeThroughout the years, many things define a great guitarist.
-Here, guitarists are defined only by their speed.
+Top 10 Best Shredders of All TimeThroughout the years, many factors define a great guitarist.
+In this context, guitarists are defined solely by their speed.
 Who's the fastest?
 You decide.

 Best guitarist ever!
-And I'll tell you why...
-He can play any type of music very soulfully, beautifully, and express his emotions on guitar!
+And I'll tell you why.
+He can play any type of music very soulfully, beautifully, and express his emotions on guitar.
 It's like he's speaking with his guitar!
-Not only that...
-The guy can shred like a mother!
-He shreds, solos does bass, plays banjo, piano!
+Not only that, but the guy can shred like a mother.
+He shreds, solos, plays bass, banjo, and piano.
 He's definitely the best guitarist out there...
-Ever actually!
-I love Hendrix, and people say he was like an alien!
+Ever, actually!
+I love Hendrix, and people say he was like an alien.
 Don't get me wrong, I love Jimi!
-He's damn good!
-But if he's alien, then I don't know what the hell Buckethead is because he doesn't need lyrics or singing in his songs to make a masterpiece, all he needs is his guitar his mask and his bucket!
-He's known for his shredding but he definitely does NOT shred mindlessly!
-Buckethead is the best for his emotional bypolar songs!
-The ons with passion and emotion!
-That's what sets him apart from any guitarist out there!
+He's damn good.
+But if he's an alien, then I don't know what the hell Buckethead is because he doesn't need lyrics or singing in his songs to make a masterpiece.
+All he needs is his guitar, his mask, and his bucket.
+He's known for his shredding, but he definitely does NOT shred mindlessly.
+Buckethead is the best for his emotional bipolar songs.
+The ones with passion and emotion.
+That's what sets him apart from any other guitarist out there!

-Laugh out loud @ buckethead being before petrucci.
+Laugh out loud at Buckethead being ranked before Petrucci.
 Petrucci has one of the most unique styles that is very hard to master.
-He always surprises me with every dream theater release.
-His stuff with Liquid Tension Experiment is amazing also.
-Also for the people who think that he can't play with emotion, check out the music he did with explorer's club.
+He always surprises me with every Dream Theater release.
+His work with Liquid Tension Experiment is amazing as well.
+Also, for those who think he can't play with emotion, check out the music he did with Explorer's Club.
 You'll be proven otherwise.

-A lot of people says that Petrucci's guitar playing has no feeling, but even when he is shredding you feel emotions that you can't feel with Malmsteen or Batio.
-Petrucci should be no. 1 here.
-(And even if you say this isn't about feels, then just listen the solo from "Stream Of Consciousness"
+A lot of people say that Petrucci's guitar playing lacks feeling, but even when he is shredding, you experience emotions that aren't felt with Malmsteen or Batio.
+Petrucci should be number one here.
+And even if you say this isn't about feelings, just listen to the solo from "Stream Of Consciousness."

-There are a handful of guitarists faster than Yngwie (Synyster Gates is not among them :p), but none who have contributed so much to rock/metal lead guitar technique.
+There are a handful of guitarists faster than Yngwie (Synyster Gates is not among them), but none who have contributed so much to rock/metal lead guitar technique.
 I guarantee you 90% of the guitarists on this list would list Yngwie as an influence, and those who wouldn't most likely came before Yngwie (and also probably shouldn't really classify as "shredders").
 Also, where is Uli Jon Roth?
-That guy can shred insanely, and came even before Yngwie!
+That guy can shred insanely and came even before Yngwie!

-Most of the newbies nowadays consider "shredding" as "playing as fast as possible".
+Most newbies nowadays consider "shredding" as "playing as fast as possible".
 Well, that's not how it is.
-You gotta be smooth, melodic and innovative in various ways to be considered as a full-fledged shredder.
+You need to be smooth, melodic, and innovative in various ways to be considered a full-fledged shredder.

 He was in a friendly rivalry with Randy Rhoads, but ultimately Randy was a better guitarist.
 His rivalry with Randy pushed both of them to make great music which influenced almost every guitarist in some way.